d-michele/lessonDownloader/Readme.md

+## For version with windows chrome driver check master_windows
 # LessonDownloader ENG

 Useful tool to download video lessons from Polito website automatically(example download chemistry video lessons from lesson 1 to 30)

 ## alpha version
-working only with linux and chrome
+working only with Windows and chrome

 ## Installing Dependencies
     pip install -r requirements.txt